 Set your weekly schedule and do your very best to stick to it for, at least, a month.

 All this said, keep in mind that life is unpredictable.
-Though planning IS super important, things will pop up that you haven't accounted for and we constantly have to deal with situations that are simply beyond our control.
+Though planning is incredibly important, things will pop up that you haven't accounted for and we constantly have to deal with situations that are simply beyond our control.

 Stay calm!
-Just remain flexible, be kind to yourself, and keep moving forward.
+Remain flexible, be kind to yourself and keep moving forward.

 Here's an example of how my ideal weekly schedule looks like currently.